MLK Advisors & Staff

 Leah Milojevic (formerly Woodstrom) is the assistant director for CLA Diversity Student Support Programs where she manages advising and programing for the Access to Success Program and Martin Luther King, Jr. Program in the College of Liberal Arts.
 She completed an individualized studies BA through the Inter-College Program with focus areas in political science, sociology, and family social science.
 She completed her MA in educational policy and administration in higher education from the University of Minnesota Twin Cities.

 Leah is a Minneapolis native who loves to spend time with her family and son, cook, eat out and socialize, read about the US Supreme Court, and travel.
-Before working for the College of Liberal Arts, Leah worked in career services for the University of Minnesota's College of Education and Human Development, and she played multiple roles at the University of Minnesota's General College.
+Before working for the College of Liberal Arts, Leah worked in career services for the University of Minnesota's College of Education and Human Development, and she played multiple roles at the University of Minnesota's former General College.

 Executive Office & Administrative Specialist